hajimetwi3/post-engineering/index.md

 Over time, it has been suggested that the underlying mechanism may not be tied to any particular medium or injection point.
 Beyond public text on SNS or webpages, similar effects may also be observed across various inputs that AI systems reference at inference time, including chat interactions, pre-instructions, reference files, system prompts, RAG, and training data.

+Although this work focuses on AI systems, the core idea of Post Engineering can also be interpreted as Context Engineering for Humans and AI(see Section 8.6).

 ---